Last updated on August 8, 2020

 The goal of an index fund is to mirror the performance of the overall stock market, or a specific category within the stock market.

-Some years the return will be higher, some years it will be lower.
-But instead of trying to beat the market by buying and selling individual stocks, index investors seek to pace it.
+Since the stock market has historically returned 10% annually, index investors are seeking that same return, on average.
+Some years the return will be higher, others it will be lower, but instead of trying to beat the market, index investors want to pace it.

-Instead, the largest companies (biggest market capitalization) will get more than $1 and the smaller companies will get less.
+If you invest $500 into an S&P 500 index fund, the largest companies (biggest market capitalization) will get more than $1 and the smaller companies will get less.

 |Facebook Inc. Class A||FB||1.898974|